wp-plugins/rating-widget/readme.txt

 The RatingWidget Team

 == Change Log ==
+= 2.2.6 =
+* New: Added an option to clear plugin's cache (including Top-Rated Widget's cache).
+* New: Added custom notifications to Sync License functionality.
+* Fix: WooCommerce product "Show Rating (Uncheck to Hide)" metabox is now fully functional.
+* Fix: Added notification for management dashboard when there's a connectivity problem with RatingWidget's API.
+* Fix: Fixed bbPress forum reply author ID extraction to make sure user's forum rating/reputation is showing the correct rating.

 = 2.2.5 =
 * Fix: Trashed / Deleted Posts/Pages/Products are now synced with RatingWidget backend, to prevent zombie items in the Top-Rated Widget.
 * Optimized: Modified view of Voting Frequency Settings to work with a dropdown to save space.